ITrustNumbers/Face-and-Text-Classifier-Using-Python/Jupyter Notebook/README.md

-# About the file in Jupyter notebook dirctory
+# About the files inside Jupyter notebook dirctory

  ## Image and Text Classifier.ipnyb: